How to Use Microsoft Power Automate Workflows – Tutorial Guide for Beginners

 Microsoft Power Automate Power BI

-Workflows and communication
+4. Managing Workflows and Communication

 Microsoft Power Automate is available as an app in Microsoft Teams.
 While you’re on MS Teams, you can easily create and manage workflows without needing to switch between apps.
 You can also communicate the same through channels with your project teams.